rogerkeays/fluent/README.md

 ## Install Using Maven

-*fluent* is not yet available on Maven Central, however you can install it locally like this:
+*Fluent* is not yet available on Maven Central, however you can install it locally like this:

     wget https://github.com/rogerkeays/fluent/raw/main/fluent.jar
     mvn install:install-file -DgroupId=jamaica -DartifactId=fluent -Dversion=0.1.0 -Dpackaging=jar -Dfile=fluent.jar